Our treatment philosophy is simple

 Quality healthcare should always empower you, equipping you with the insights, understanding, and skills to make good decisions about your health and body going forward.

 As an integrative practice, there are more treatment options available to us.
-These include manual therapy (joint and soft tissue), acupuncture and/or dry needling, customized therapeutic exercise (strengthening, stretching, balance, and agility), taping techniques (including kinesiotape), cold laser (LLLT), far infrared therapy, education (lifestyle, ergonomics, nutrition), and Chinese medicine fascial release techniques (cupping and gua sha).
+These include manual therapy (joint and soft tissue), acupuncture and/or dry needling, customized therapeutic exercise (strengthening, stretching, balance, and agility), individualized yoga instruction, taping techniques (including kinesiotape), cold laser (LLLT), far infrared therapy, education (lifestyle, ergonomics, nutrition), and Chinese medicine fascial release techniques (cupping and gua sha).
 We will partner together to make decisions regarding these treatment options.